 There are several different ways to set up and run remote training.
-Keep in mind that here is no “best” way and it’s all about what suits your team and your processes.
+Keep in mind that there is no “best” way and it’s all about what suits your team and your processes.
 We will help you to maximize your training sessions by providing guidelines and tips while also looking at overcoming the challenges discussed in the next section.

 Common Challenges of Remote Employee Training

-Remote working is a common issue in general due to lack of face-to-face interaction, but it can be a pain point for remote training, particularly if the switch has recently been made from classroom-based models.
+Remote working is a common issue in general due to the lack of face-to-face interaction, but it can be a pain point for remote training, particularly if the switch has recently been made from classroom-based models.